pirxthepilot/wtfis/README.md

 Note that each definition must NOT have any spaces before and after the equal sign (`FOO=bar`, not `FOO = bar`).

-Altenatively, you can set the environment variables yourself, then run, e.g.:
+Alternatively, you can set the environment variables yourself, then run, e.g.:

 ```
 $ docker run -e VT_API_KEY -e SHODAN_API_KEY -it wtfis